dddominikk/rosaenlg/NEW_LANGUAGE.md

 ## General

->- do genders matter? is there a neutral?
 >- are there grammatical cases, like in German (nominative, dative etc.)? what is the default case?

 - ISO 639-1 name: Croatian